petermsiegel/F-string-APL/README.md

 ```
 ⍝  A slightly more interesting code expression, using the shortcut $ (⎕FMT)
-⍝   to round the calculated Fahrenheit numbers to the nearest tenth:
+⍝  to round the calculated Fahrenheit numbers to the nearest tenth.
+⍝  (You could use 1⍕⍪ instead, but that's a different demo).
    C← 11 30 60
    ∆F'The temperature is {"I2" $ C}°C or {"F5.1" $ 32+9×C÷5}°F'
 The temperature is 11°C or  51.8°F